-Laos was the 7th country I visited on my 5 month trip around New Zealand and Southeast Asia.
-It’s a beautiful country, mountains, lots of jungle, pretty waterfalls and amazing temples.
-It’s also a country with an impressive history, a history I knew too little about before visiting the COPE center in Vientiane.
+Laos is a beautiful country in Southeast Asia, there are lots of mountains, dense green jungles, pretty waterfalls, and amazing temples.
+It’s a country with a sad history, a history I knew too little about before visiting the COPE center in Vientiane.

-How much does it cost to travel Laos: our travel budget
+How much does it cost to travel Laos

-• We spent 14 days in Laos, entering the country at the Thai/Lao border near Huay Xai and exiting by train via the Thai/Lao Friendship Bridge near Vientiane.
+- We spent 14 days in Laos in total.
+We entered Laos via the Thai/Lao border near Huay Xai and exited by train via the Thai/Lao Friendship Bridge near Vientiane.

 These categories add up to 92%, the other 8% is attributed to the $35 1-month single entry visa that we bought to enter Laos ($70 for two people, which is around $5 / €4,50 / 41.500LAK a day).

 1. How much to spend on budget accommodation in Laos